Éric Zemmour: Candidacy in the 2022 presidential election

-The suggestion that Zemmour might stand in the 2022 French presidential election was first made in 2019, when no natural candidate emerged from the traditional right-wing parties.
+Zemmour's potential candidacy for the French presidency was first discussed in 2019 as no clear candidate from the traditional right-wing parties had emerged in advance of the 2022 French presidential election.
 Zemmour then announced that he was thinking about "a platform of ideas for the right".
 The media also took notice of the presence in his entourage of Sarah Knafo, a political campaigner.

 In 2021, he engaged in a national tour of France to promote of his new book, La France n'a pas dit son dernier mot.
 Appearing as a guest on France 2 on 11 September in Laurent Ruquier's On est en direct programme, Zemmour would not confirm whether he would announce his candidacy.
-He reiterated this position throughout September on RTL, BFMTV, CNews and LCI.
-On 28 September, Le Parisien revealed that Éric Zemmour already had at his disposal a large office space, in the 8th arrondissement of Paris, rented by the association "The Friends of Éric Zemmour".
+He reiterated this position throughout September on RTL, BFMTV, CNews, and LCI.
+On 28 September, Le Parisien revealed that Zemmour already had at his disposal a large office space, in the 8th arrondissement of Paris, rented by the association "The Friends of Éric Zemmour".

 On 24 September, Zemmour engaged in a widely publicized two-hour-long televised debate with left-wing presidential candidate Jean-Luc Mélenchon, attracting over 3.8 million viewers.
 On 30 November Eric Zemmour declared himself a candidate for the 2022 presidential election.
 On 5 December, he revealed his political party would be called "Reconquête".
 On 9 December 2021, Zemmour debated Bruno Le Maire on Elysée 2022, a presidential debate which was aired on France 2.
 During the debate, he said that the #MeToo is a movement of "eradication of men".
 Zemmour finished in fourth place during the first round of the 2022 election and was eliminated.
 He subsequently endorsed Marine Le Pen ahead of the second round.